CS-433/ml-project-2-betterthanpoli/README.md

   - *Training Loop*: The code includes a training loop that fine-tunes the model.
 It tracks training and validation losses over epochs.

   - *Model Saving*: The trained model is saved to the specified path if it produces the lowest validation loss.

+**data**: The data folder contains the two dataset we used for our exmperiments.
+Specifically it contains the following files:
+  - *comments_long.csv*: This .csv file contains all the comments extracted from the Washington Post's article regarding heat pumps.
+These comments have been specifically screened and included based on the condition that their length exceeds 20 characters.

+  - *qa_heatpumps_2.csv*: This .csv file contains the synthetic dataset we use for fine-tuning our model.
+Each row represents a pair of question and answer, following the format: "questions" ; "answer".

 **flask_chatbot**: The flask_chatbot folder contains all the necessary code to launch a local instance of the chatbot.
 The internal folders are organized according to Flask rules.
 This structure includes key internal folders: